 Each year, PC Air will save:

 - An estimated five million gallons in fuel

 - $15 million in fuel costs by the airlines

 - 40,000 metric tons of greenhouse gases (carbon dioxide) - the pollution that causes global warming

 - 73 tons of nitrogen oxides (NOx) - a nationally regulated air pollutant

-Over 15 miles of piping installed within the existing terminal connect all of the gates to a system of chillers and heaters to provide the pre-conditioned air.
-The central plant houses four 300 ton chillers that fill 16 ice storage tanks with ethylene-glycol solution cooled by electricity provided by the airport.
+Over 15 miles of piping installed within the existing terminal connect all of the gates to a system of chillers and heaters to provide the PC Air.
+The central plant houses four 300-ton chillers that fill 16 ice storage tanks with ethylene-glycol solution cooled by electricity provided by the airport.
 Four secondary pumps circulate the chilled liquid through pipes to the gates for cooling.
 Alternately, the airport’s steam plant heats water that is piped to gates for heating.
 A heat exchanger at the gate directs the conditioned air through a telescoping duct on the jet bridges, to a ventilation hose and directly into the aircraft’s cabin.

 The plant is designed with potential airport expansion in mind to manage up to 100 gates in the future.